-as the Great Barred Spiral Galaxy, is about 56 million light
+NGC 1365, also known as the Great Barred Spiral Galaxy, is

-years away, or 330 billion, billion miles in the direction of
+about 56 million light years away, or 330 billion, billion miles

-the southern constellation Fornax the furnace.
-NGC 1365 is one
+furnace.
+NGC 1365 is one of my personal favorite

-of my personal favorite objects, perhaps because of both its
+objects, perhaps because of both its great beauty and its

-great beauty and its extreme difficulty to image form the
+extreme difficulty to image form the northern hemisphere.
+This

-northern hemisphere.
-This galaxy sits very low in the sky as
+galaxy sits very low in the sky as seen from southeast Texas and

-seen from southeast Texas and never exceeds an altitude of 24
+never exceeds an altitude of 24 degrees!
+Consequently, the above

-200 separate images, each 10 minutes long, or a total of 33
+minutes long, or a total of 33 hours of telescope time.
+Roughly

-hours of telescope time.
-Roughly 2 out of 3 of these images had
+2 out of 3 of these images had to be discarded due to

-to be discarded due to atmospheric turbulence caused by the low
+atmospheric turbulence caused by the low elevation even on

-elevation even on otherwise pristine nights.
-We classify NGC
+otherwise pristine nights.

-1365 as a double-barred spiral galaxy since its main “bar” that
+as a double-barred spiral galaxy since its main “bar” that

 connects the outer spiral arms appears to have a second much